Skip to main content

 Review the chronology for:

-- Gaps between follow-up appointments without documentation of why
+• Gaps between follow-ups without documentation of why

 When gaps exist, look for explanations in the records: insurance authorization delays, provider scheduling issues, or documented patient reasons.
 Note these in the chronology so they can be addressed in the demand narrative rather than discovered by opposing counsel first.